Adlerian Therapy Technique

 We start at an early age in creating our own unique style of life and that style stays relatively constant through the remained of our life.
 That we are motivated by our setting of goals, how we deal with the tasks we face in life, and our social interest.

 Adlerian psychotherapy or counselling is derived from the so-called individual psychology of Alfred Adler (1870-1937), one of the early disciples of Freud.
-In contrast to the latter, Adler attributed less importance to infantile sexual development in the psychogenesis of neuroses and more to the child's experiences with power and powerlessness.
+In contrast to the latter, Adler attributed less importance to infantile development in the psychogenesis of neuroses and more to the child's experiences with power and powerlessness.

 The therapist will focus on and examine the clients' lifestyle and the therapist will try to form a mutual respect and trust for each other.
 They will then mutually set goals and the therapist will provided encouragement and make suggestions on how the client can reach these goals.